-Flipper handles multiple services , so let’s focus on the graphics component for now (since it’s the one responsible for bringing our geometry to life).
-If you’ve been reading the N64 article, just letting you know that the core is now functional out of the box, so programmers won’t need to worry about injecting code to make it work, nonetheless, there will some interesting parts that are customisable.
+Flipper is a complex block that handles multiple services , so let’s focus on the graphics component for now (since it’s the one responsible for bringing our geometry to life).
+We’ll call this area the GPU or Graphics Engine and, if you’ve been reading the N64 article, just letting you know that the core is now functional out of the box, so programmers won’t need to worry about injecting code to make it work.
+Nevertheless, there will be some interesting parts that are customisable.

-As always, in order to draw a frame on the screen, our data will be pumped through Flipper’s pipeline.
-Data goes through lots of different components which we can group in four stages:
+As always, in order to draw a frame on the screen, our data will be pumped through the GPU’s pipeline.
+Data goes through lots of different components which we can group into four stages:

 The CPU and GPU communicate to each other using a fixed-length FIFO buffer in main RAM, this is a reserved portion where the CPU will write drawing commands that the GPU will read (and eventually display), this functionality is natively supported by the CPU and GPU.

-Furthermore, the CPU and GPU don’t have to be pointing at the same FIFO at the same time, so the CPU can fill another one will the GPU is reading the first one (which can avoid waiting states).
+Furthermore, the CPU and GPU don’t have to be pointing at the same FIFO at the same time, so the CPU can fill a separate one while the GPU is reading the first one .
+This prevents idling.

-Issuing individual commands to construct our geometry can get very tedious with complex scenes, so official libraries included tools that generated the required Display Lists (pre-compiled set FIFO commands) from our assets, this chunk only needs to be copied to RAM in order to let the GPU effectively display them.
+Issuing individual commands to construct our geometry can get very tedious with complex scenes, so official libraries included tools that generated the required Display Lists (pre-compiled set FIFO commands) from the game’s assets, this chunk only needs to be copied to RAM to let the GPU effectively display them.

-The GPU contains a command processor which is charge of fetching commands from FIFO.
+The GPU contains a command processor which is in charge of fetching commands from FIFO.